 Jan.
-6 Panel Examines How Trump Tried to Manipulate Justice Department to Overturn Election
+6 panel examines how Trump tried to manipulate Justice Department to overturn election

 WASHINGTON — A White House lawyer told Jeffrey Clark, a Justice Department lawyer who wanted to push forward with a plan by President Donald Trump to subvert the 2020 election results based on unsubstantiated claims of voter fraud, that he would be committing a felony if he did so, the House committee investigating the Jan.
 6, 2021, attack on the Capitol revealed Thursday.

-As the committee opened its fifth hearing revealing the findings of its investigation, lawmakers played video of Eric Herschmann, a lawyer in the White House counsel’s office recounting how, after hearing Clark’s proposal, he used a pair of expletives and said: “Congratulations, you just admitted your first step or act you’d take as attorney general would be committing a felony.”
+As the committee opened its fifth hearing revealing the findings of its investigation, lawmakers played video of Eric Herschmann, a lawyer in the White House Counsel’s Office recounting how, after hearing Clark’s proposal, he used a pair of expletives and said: “Congratulations, you just admitted your first step or act you’d take as attorney general would be committing a felony.”

 The disclosure came as the panel began laying out evidence of how Trump tried to manipulate the Justice Department to help him cling to power after he lost the 2020 election.
 To help make the case, the committee is taking testimony from three former top Justice Department officials who, unlike Clark, pushed back strongly on Trump’s efforts to misuse the attorney general’s office to overturn his defeat, an extraordinary instance of a president interfering with the nation’s law enforcement apparatus for his personal ends.